 SCREEN: Clicking Start button.

-SCREEN: Clicking on grid labels.
+SCREEN: Clicking on grid labels and filling in sample names

-SCREEN: Clicking on Load Sample.

 Setting Up a Data Collection Session in the Single Particle Analysis Software

 Select the EPU [E-P-U] tab and click on the Session Creation button to create a new session in the left panel [1].
 Select the New Session option to use the current set optical presets [2].
 Fill in session name and data storage location.
 [3]